 The Palmers were a simple family, known for contagious smiles and summer barbeque parties.
 Mr. Palmer was a small town police officer, while Mrs. Palmer sold cosmetics door-to-door in their cookie-cutter neighborhood.
 They had only one child together, but neighbors fawned over little Carrie Palmer like she belonged to each of them.
-Carrie was an honor student at Trainer's School, a talented hobbyist Coordinator, and hand-raised several exotic cat Pokemon from foreign regions.
+Carrie was an honor student at Trainer's School, a talented hobbyist Coordinator, and excelled in her general education classes.
 She grew up seemingly in another era, one where people still borrowed sugar from next door and knew which family owned which restaurant down the road.
 The Palmers were the envy of peers and strangers alike, living a successful life too good to be true.

 But it was too good to be true.
 The small town wasn't perfect and neither was Mr. Palmer's job; He coped with alcohol behind closed doors, going on binges and becoming both violent and predatory towards his family.
 The abuse from her husband, and the inability to protect her daughter from him, ate Mrs. Palmer from the inside-out.
 She developed illicit addictions that corroded her body and mind, further traumatizing Carrie with bouts of psychosis and disorientation.
 Shuppet lined the house in droves at night, feeding off the pain and suffering.
 Carrie discovered the hordes leader, a weasely feline of shadow and teeth, living in her closet by day and under her bed by night.
 No one believed her.
 But despite initial terror, Carrie developed a twisted comfort in the horde's presence; They were predictable, dependable, always waiting for her to come home.
 They never protected her, but they were always there to talk to, like her own living diary.
 Some even began leaving the house, shadowing Carrie throughout the neighborhood.
 She couldn't always see them, but she knew they were waiting for her around every corner.

 By the time Carrie became a teenager, her own existence felt excruciating.
 Success followed her everywhere, but any flicker of joy was quickly snuffed out by her parents episodes.
 Apathy consumed her like a tapeworm, until all her thoughts and opinions were clouded and numb.
 The feline living in Carrie's room turned obsessive, never allowing her a moment alone.
-Carrie pitied the ghost like a lost kitten, naming him Slinky and catering to his every demand, but the power imbalance between them was toxic.
-Slinky was temperamental, lashing out and terrorizing her at random, feeding off her fear like another Shuppet.
+The power imbalance between them was toxic.
+The feline was temperamental, lashing out and terrorizing her at random, feeding off her fear like another Shuppet.
 Carrie wasn't herself for months, but no one noticed; People looked at her like a painting, projecting themselves onto her until she became what they wanted to see.

 Still, Carrie did what she could to help out in her small town.
 She hand-delivered meals to the elderly and disabled, spent time working in soup kitchens and thrift shops, and tutored other Trainers free of charge.
 She hoped, perhaps, that being a good person might make her happier.
 But the harder Carrie tried to be a "good person", the less she understood what that meant.
 It seemed everyone she met had a hidden agenda to their kindness; Most people just wanted to feel important, like Carrie, whether they realized it or not.
 Others used their good deeds to mask the monster they were beneath, like her father.
 No one was truly good, and no one was truly happy; deep down, everyone rotted with sickness and impurity.